ublue-os/website/docs/images/bazzite/index.md

     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>
 - Steam Deck hardware-specific services can be disabled by running `just disable-deck-services` in the terminal, useful for trying this image on other handhelds or for use on HTPCs.

-> [!WARNING]
+!!!
+Note "For 64GB Deck users

-> **Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.**
+    Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.

-> [!IMPORTANT]
+!!!
+Note "ISO Downloads"

-> **ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.org/images/bazzite/installation/).**
+    ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](/images/bazzite/installation/).

-If you're on an existing Universal Blue image follow [these instructions](https://universal-blue.org/images/#image-list).
+If you're on an existing Universal Blue image follow [these instructions](/images/#image-list).
 To rebase an existing upstream Fedora Silverblue/Kinoite ostree system to this image:

 ```bash
 podman pull ghcr.io/ublue-os/config && rpm-ostree install --assumeyes --apply-live --force-replacefiles $(find ~/.local/share/containers -name ublue-os-signing.noarch.rpm 2>/dev/null) && rpm-ostree rebase --uninstall $(rpm -q ublue-os-signing-* --queryformat '%{NAME}-%{VERSION}-%{RELEASE}.%{Arch}') ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:latest